 IFI’s argument rests on four cornerstone claims that the program has made and has worked to achieve.
 The executive summary outlines these four cornerstone claims, while the Final Report presents a summary of findings.

-Reform Leaders and Funders, Science and Mathematics Educators, and general public.
+Science-Technology-Engineering-Math (STEM) Education Leaders, Reform Leaders and Funders, and general public.

-Any and all errors are claimed by the authors of this document, Inverness Research
+Any and all errors are claimed by the authors of this document, Inverness Research, Inc.

 Inverness Research Inc. grants permission to print and distribute copies.